Super Mario Party

 River Rafting:

 River Rafting is potentially the most interesting game mode in this game.
 It doesn’t bring the classic aspects we expect from a Mario Party game, flipping the script on its head.
 It’s a game mode where you work together in a team of 4 to raft down a river.
-The challenge of rowing in symmetry makes this a challenge game mode without the mini-games, ticking clock, and enemies that attempt to end your journey early.
+The challenge of rowing in symmetry makes this a challenging game mode without the mini-games, ticking clock, and enemies that attempt to end your journey early.

 The classic modes of Mario Party and Partner Party are by far the best and are sure to bring out the competitive spirit in even the most relaxed players.
-The classic board game feels mixed with some awesome mini-games makes for a fun game and one that doesn’t feel repetitive.
+The classic board game feel mixed with some awesome mini-games makes for a fun game and one that doesn’t feel repetitive.

 That might be the most impressive part of this game.
 The library of mini-games is huge and I have yet to see one more than twice.
 They are all slightly different and suited to different strengths and weaknesses.
 I was a big fan of the original Mario Party for the mini-games alone, but I think the mini-games in Super Mario Party are more challenging and more unique with the help of better buttons and motion controls on the Nintendo Switch.